 Even with this downfall, I still love this product.
 There is no way I would have imagined any form of alcohol in its formulation by experience alone since it delivers the opposite of a drying effect.
 It does to my skin what few products can.
-It immediately hydrates and plumps with lasting effects.
-As someone with combination skin, I like to think of this as the normal-to-oily skin person’s Dr Jart+ Ceramidin Cream.
-It delivers a real punch without the heaviness of this dry skin superstar cream.
-It is however suitable for all skin types, perhaps with the exception of the sensitive give the alcohol and fragrance inclusions.
+It immediately hydrates and plumps with lasting effects, delivering a real punch without the heaviness of an emollient cream.
+It’s suitable for all skin types, perhaps with the exception of the sensitive given the alcohol and fragrance inclusions.
 For those that avoid such ingredients, it’s a hard miss.
 I love what this does for my skin but do have concerns for long term use.
 As such, I will finish it happily but probably won’t repurchase.

 |Quickly absorbed without residue||Only available online in Australia|

 |Makes skin supple, plump and soft||Contains Alcohol Denat.|

 |Plumping helps with premature ageing|

 What are the Best Products with Niacinamide?
 Nicki Zevola Benvenuti

 These Benefits Of Sugarcane Juice For Your Skin Are Just Too Sweet To Ignore Any Longer Kristin Collins Jackson

 The Truth About Alcohol in Skin Care Products Lauren Hubbard